sebastienrousseau/nalufx/README.md

 cargo run --example nalufx
 ```

+### Bellwether Stock Analysis (1987)

+- Analyze the performance of a bellwether stock during a significant historical period (e.g., the 1987 market crash).

+### Diversified ETF Portfolio Optimization

+- Optimize a portfolio of diversified ETFs based on historical performance and risk factors.

+### ESG Portfolio Optimization

+- Optimize a portfolio with a strong emphasis on environmental, social, and governance (ESG) factors.

+### Factor Investing Stock Ranking

+- Rank stocks based on various investing factors such as value, momentum, and quality.

+### Fetch Data Example

+- Demonstrate how to fetch financial data from an API or a data source.

+### Generate Market Analysis Report

+- Generate a comprehensive market analysis report based on various financial metrics and indicators.

+### Technical Analysis Indicators

+- Implement and analyze various technical analysis indicators such as moving averages, RSI, MACD, etc.

 ## Semantic Versioning Policy

 For transparency into our release cycle and in striving to maintain backward compatibility, `NaluFX` follows [semantic versioning][06].